binary-butterfly/validataclass/docs/03-basic-validators.md

 The `RegexValidator` uses a custom regular expression to validate strings.

 The regex can be specified either as a precompiled pattern (see `re.compile()`) or as a string which will be compiled by the class.
 Regex flags (e.g. `re.IGNORECASE` for case-insensitive matching) can only be set by precompiling a pattern with those flags.

 The input string will then be matched against the regex using `re.fullmatch()`, which means that the **full** string must match the regex.

+For further information on regular expressions, see: https://docs.python.org/3/library/re.html

 This validator is based on the `StringValidator` (see above) and accepts all of its parameters, so you can use `min_length`, `multiline`, etc. just like with the `StringValidator` (the same default values are applied here).

-For further information on regular expressions, see: https://docs.python.org/3/library/re.html
+If the input string does not match the regex, a `RegexMatchError` validation error with the default error code 'invalid_string_format' is raised.
+To get more explicit error messages, you can specify a custom validation error using the parameters `custom_error_class` (which must be a subclass of `ValidationError`) and/or `custom_error_code` (which is a string that overrides the default error code).

 **Examples:**